-The two other approaches aim at proposing alternative pattern mining methods to let the user incorporate, by her own, knowledge that will help define her pattern domain of interest.
+The next two topics aim at proposing alternative pattern mining methods to let the user incorporate, on her own, knowledge that will help define her pattern domain of interest.
 Flexible pattern mining approaches enable analysts to easily incorporate extra knowledge, for example domain related constraints, in order to extract only the most relevant patterns.
 On the other hand, the selection of interesting data mining results aims at devising strategies to filter out the results that are useless for the data analyst.
-Beside the challenge related to algorithmic efficiency of such approaches, we are interested in formalizing the foundations of interestingness, according to background knowledge modeled with logic knowledge representation paradigms.
+Besides the challenge of algorithmic efficiency, we are interested in formalizing the foundations of interestingness, according to background knowledge modeled with logical knowledge representation paradigms.

-Last, pattern mining algorithms are computation-intensive, it is thus important to exploit all the available computing power.
+Last but not least, pattern mining algorithms are compute-intensive.
+It is thus important to exploit all the available computing power.
 Parallelism is for a foreseeable future one of the main ways to speed up computations, and we have a strong competence on the design of parallel pattern mining algorithms.
-We will exploit this competence in order to guarantee that our approaches scale up to the real data provided by our partners.
+We will exploit this competence in order to guarantee that our approaches scale up to the data provided by our partners.